pfgithub/scpl/docs/actions/setplaybackdestination.md

 ---

-#### This paramtype is not implemented.
-WFMediaRoutePickerParameter
+#### This parameter is not implemented yet.

+The parameter type is WFMediaRoutePickerParameter.
+If you need to use this parameter, you may be able to use a raw value.
+Try converting a .shortcut to a .scpl containing the values you want in this parameter.

 ---